 It is your responsibility to make sure that your attendance has been recorded.
 It is also essential that you arrive at your classes in good time, as you will be marked absent if you turn up late without good reason.

-We will contact you in the event that:
+You will be contacted in the event that:

-- i. you fail to attend for two weeks without providing notification of your absence; - ii. you display a pattern of absence that the department feel is affecting or is likely to affect your work - iii. you display a pattern of absence that causes concern over your wellbeing or which may point to an undisclosed disability termination of your registration at the College.
-You are strongly advised to read the guidance on the formal warning process and the consequences of receiving such a warning in section 24 of the Undergraduate regulations.
+- i. you display a pattern of absence that the department feel is affecting or is likely to affect your work, i.e. failure to attend for two weeks without providing a valid reason or your attendance percentage drops close to or below the threshold - ii. you display a pattern of absence that causes concern over your wellbeing or which may point to an undisclosed disability

-5.4 Formal Warnings
+5.3 Formal Warnings

-Should it become apparent that there are no acceptable reasons for your non-attendance and/or general lack of engagement with your studies, the School may issue you with a formal warning which can escalate to the
+Should it become apparent that there are no acceptable reasons for your non-attendance and/or general lack of engagement with your studies, you may be issued with a formal warning which can escalate to the termination of your registration at the College.
+You are strongly advised to read the guidance on the formal warning\process and the consequences of receiving such a warning in section 24 of the Undergraduate regulations.